 In 1894, the young men organized the Startup Candy Company.
 Walter managed the actual candy-making operations.
 George handled the business end and William headed an impressive sales staff, which spread out to sell confections all over the country.
 They soon built their first factory at 69 South 300 West in Provo.

-In 1895, they developed the very FIRST filled candy bar in America.
+In 1895, they developed the first filled candy bar in America.
 The “Opera Bar,” with three layers of cream filling in chocolate, vanilla, and strawberry sold for 10 cents and it became popular even in other countries.
 After more than a hundred years, it is still packaged in a lightweight small cardboard box, which opens on ends.
 “Startup’s Opera Bar” is written across the picture on the box.
 Its history and list of ingredients are still printed on the box.

 Soon after the Opera Bar, Startup’s “Magnolias” candies were developed.
 They were tiny liquid-centered perfume candies and packaged in small boxes.
 This candy became the forerunner of modern breath mints.
 The brothers used their knowledge gained from working at the Inquirer and set up a printing press to create their own multi-sized boxes.
 These were used not only for the Opera Bar and Magnolias candies, but Startup’s was one of the few companies west of the Mississippi River to produce their own attractive boxes for their hand-dipped chocolates.